Breadcrumb

 Michael was also known for his sense of humor, especially his playful jokes and wry wit, with which he would lighten even the most stressful moments, as well as his quirky, often quite savvy, verbal impressions, with which he would entertain (and occasionally exasperate) his family, friends, colleagues, and students.
 In addition, he will be remembered for his avid curiosity, passion for knowledge, depth of character, resolute sense of ethics, selfless generosity of spirit, and steadfast friendship.
 Above all, Michael had a penchant for both the sublime and the beautiful, the serious and the absurd, and he leaves behind an enduring legacy in the legions of students he taught, the countless personal and professional connections he made, and his eloquent, incisive, and inspired vision as an artist.

-Beloved husband, father, son, and brother, Michael is survived by his wife Tera Galanti, daughter Mariah Miller, and stepson Thomas Matzinger; his mother Sarah Gehrandt; and his brothers David Miller and Ted Miller, sisters Sally Voita and Becky Friedlan, and their families.
+Beloved husband, father, son, and brother, Michael is survived by his wife Tera Galanti, son Moe Miller, and stepson Thomas Matzinger; his mother Sarah Gehrandt; and his brothers David Miller and Ted Miller, sisters Sally Voita and Becky Friedlan, and their families.

 Two memorials will be held for Michael.
 The first, in Los Angeles, will be Thursday December 4, 2014, at 11:00 AM at the Lake Shrine, 17190 Sunset Boulevard, Pacific Palisades.
 The second, in San Luis Obispo, will be held Saturday January 10, 2015, at 1:00 PM at Cal Poly in the Business Rotunda (Building 3, Room 213).